saros-project/saros/docs/documentation/getting-started.md

 #### Additional information:

--   If you accept an invitation and decide to synchronie the incoming project with your own copy, Saros will automatically add, change, or delete all files as necessary.
+-   If you accept an invitation and decide to synchronize the incoming project with your own copy, Saros will automatically add, change, or delete all files as necessary.
 -   Saros will share all files which are not marked as *derived* by